-College Preparatory (CP): College preparatory level courses are designed for the student wishing to acquire a strong background for college entrance.
+College Preparatory (CP): College preparatory level courses are designed for the student wishing to attend college, enter the workforce or enter the military.

 GRADE POINT AVERAGE

 Forest Hills utilizes a 4.0 grade point average (GPA) calculation.
 Semester grades in all courses earning letter grades are used to determine a student's cumulative GPA.
 Weighted GPA is calculated with an additional 1.0 for AP/CCP courses (for a potential 5.0) and an additional 0.5 for Honors/Pre-AP courses (for a potential 4.5).
 Cumulative GPA is factored at the end of each semester.
 Please refer to the tables below for specific calculations.
 Quarter GPA is not weighted and is used only to determine athletic eligibility, honor roll and Anderson Achievers (AHS only).